 Pinnacle Saddle in Mount Rainier National Park is a short and spicy hike with unimaginable views from start to finish.
-The short hike with substantial elevation gain offers views of the spectacular Mount Rainier and also the breathtaking valley leading to Mount Adams and Mount Hood.
+The short hike with substantial elevation gain offers views of the spectacular Mount Rainier and the breathtaking valley leading to Mount Adams, Mt.
+St. Helen, and Mount Hood.

 A short and spicy hike is a short hike with substantial elevation gain.
 In contrast, a short and sweet hike is a short hike with little elevation gain.